 Credit risk relating to accounts receivable and restricted cash arises from the possibility that any counterparty to an instrument fails to perform.
 The Company's accounts receivable include GST, HST and trade receivables.
 Restricted cash is comprised of reclamation bonds.
-Reclamation bonds are supported by non-interest bearing cash deposits held with governmental agencies representing the state of Nevada, and interest bearing certificates of deposit held by Wells Fargo and Bank of Nova Scotia.
+Reclamation bonds are supported by non-interest bearing cash deposits held with governmental agencies representing the Yukon.
 The Company does not feel there is significant counterparty risk that could have an impact on the fair value of cash and cash equivalents, restricted cash, receivables and due from related parties.
 The maximum exposure is limited to amounts of cash and cash equivalents, restricted cash and receivables on the statement of financial position.